This course has reached its maximum capacity. You are kindly encouraged to register in the next edition, from 11 September to 13 October 2017

 This five-week interactive course is designed to enhance the ability of staff to effectively draft a wide variety of documents through increased sensitivity to language, structure and content.
 Also, participants will be exposed to a variety of techniques for drafting documents that are adapted to the audience and have impact.

-The course is designed and delivered in collaboration with Mr. Brett Shapiro, a professional writer and journalist.
+The course is designed in collaboration with Mr. Brett Shapiro, professional writer and journalist.
 For the past 23 years, he has written and edited technical, policy, strategy, advocacy and general audience publications for more than a dozen United Nations agencies, including “Nourishing the Land, Nourishing the People: The Upper Mandrare Basin Development Project in Madagascar” and "From Food Crisis to Food Security: One Programme in Madagascar makes a difference”.

 The synchronized online sessions will take place from 2:30 – 4:30 Rome Time, (8:30 am – 10:30 am New York Time), on MONDAYs or on TUESDAYs, if you decide to follow the report writing skills path after week 2.